CloudI/CloudI/README.markdown

 time and the `--with-integration-tests-ran` configuration argument is used (to choose the [`src/cloudi_tests.conf.in`](https://github.com/CloudI/CloudI/blob/master/src/cloudi_tests.conf.in) configuration file).

-If the `--with-integration-tests` configuration argument is used, the more minimal CloudI configuration will be used instead (in the [`src/cloudi_minimal.conf.in`](https://github.com/CloudI/CloudI/blob/master/src/cloudi_minimal.conf.in) configuration file) to support basic things like the
+If the `--with-integration-tests=no` configuration argument is used, the more minimal CloudI configuration will be used instead (in the [`src/cloudi_minimal.conf.in`](https://github.com/CloudI/CloudI/blob/master/src/cloudi_minimal.conf.in) configuration file) to support basic things like the